How I Have Tough Financial Conversations with My Partner

 Once we understood that, everything fell into place.
 Instead of blaming each other for how we spend, we began to understand why we spend the way we do.
 Then, we created a system that works for both of us.
 It is not flawless, but it is ours.

-1. We replaced “money talks during conflict” with a weekly 15-minute check-in.
+1. We replaced money talks during conflict with a quick weekly check-in.

-Short conversations every week prevent resentment from building up and leading to huge fights.
+Short conversations every month or so prevent resentment from building up and leading to ugly fights.
 Since we don’t have a joint account, we make sure to speak with each other before making any big purchase.

 2. We made a budget that includes enjoyment.

-Living with me, he realized that budgets must cover both fun obligations.
-Cutting joy never works long-term; it only leads to secret spending or guilt-spending later.
-As a child-free couple, we don’t have to worry about the costs of raising a child, so that’s a relief.
+Living with me, my partner realized that budgets must cover both fun obligations.
+Cutting joy never works long-term; it only leads to secret spending and subsequent guilt.

 3. We agreed on individual “no-questions-asked” spending limits.

 This way, I get guilt-free spontaneity.
-We also ensure ample space for mistakes and empathy instead of punishment and judgment.
-Anyway, being a DINK (Double Income No Kids) household means we have more disposable income.
+We also ensure there is ample room for mistakes and empathy instead of punishment and judgment.

 4. We divided financial responsibility based on strengths, not income.